manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 export default ButtonDemo;
 ~~~~~~~

-Our render method is relatively complex, however it is creating multiple variations of ```button``` components
+Our render method is relatively complex, however it is creating multiple variations of ```button``` native component
 based on style parameters passed as properties.
-As a result, the ```CardStack``` render is relatively simpler, with fewer lines of code when compared with directly rendering instances of the ```button``` component variations.
+As a result, the ```CardStack``` render is relatively simpler, with fewer lines of code when compared with directly rendering instances of the ```button``` native component variations.
 This is a good strategy for creating visual test pages for your components.

 Event handling in multiple components has following key strategies.